phiryll/lexy/README.md

   Complex types have no commonly understood ordering.
 * `math.big.Rat`
   There is no good way to encode rational numbers with a lexicographical order that isn't lossy.
-  The closest you can get is to convert it to a (possibly rounded) big.Float and encoded that.
+  The closest you can get is to convert it to a (possibly rounded) big.Float and encode that.
 * array types
 * function types
 * interface types